-- 2.37 North Yorkshire County Council is the Local Education Authority for the District.
-Selby is served by a number of Primary Schools and six Secondary Schools (Selby High School, Barlby High School, Brayton High School, Sherburn High School, Holy Family RC High School Carlton, and Tadcaster Grammar School).
+2.44 North Yorkshire County Council is the Local Education Authority for the District.
+Selby is served by a number of Primary Schools and six

+Secondary Schools (Selby High School, Barlby High School, Brayton High School, Sherburn High School, Holy Family RC High School Carlton, and Tadcaster Grammar School).
 Knaresborough King James, Fulford and Snaith School are situated outside of the District and serve a number of Parishes on the fringes of the District.
-Capacity issues are highlighted in Appendix 1; however detailed costs cannot be established until the scale and timescale of growth is confirmed in any particular locality. - 2.38 In terms of the Designated Service Villages, NYCC indicate that seven primary schools are unlikely to be able to support additional pupils from new housing without expansion of the existing school facilities.
+Capacity issues and indicative costs are highlighted in Appendix 1; however detailed costs cannot be established until the scale and timescale of growth is confirmed in any particular locality.

+- In terms of the Designated Service Villages, NYCC indicate that seven primary schools are unlikely to be able to support additional pupils from new housing without expansion of the existing school facilities.
 Other villages may also fall into this group, depending on the level of allocations planned.
 It is also noted that the proposed expansion levels at Sherburn and Tadcaster could not be absorbed by local primary schools, with significant shortfalls anticipated.
-Developer contributions will be therefore necessary to ensure adequate capacity is provided, and the recent permission on the Phase 2 site in Sherburn is addressing this through a Section 106 agreement. - 2.39 The capacity of Tadcaster Grammar School will also need to be closely monitored, as it is impacted on by preferences of families who live outside of the District. - 2.40 The planning application for the Olympia Park Strategic Development Site is addressing education needs through negotiation of a Section 106 agreement. - 2.41 It is likely that the amount of developer contributions gathered through S106 and/or CIL will not be sufficient to deliver the necessary expansion in local schools capacity.
-As such, NYCC would need to supplement this by prioritising capital for additional school places (either at existing sites where appropriate or new sites).
-Previously this would have been incorporated within the NYCC capital programme, but uncertainty exists around the future of capital for schools, due to limited financial settlements.

-2.42 The Education Authority is being kept involved in development proposals and masterplanning exercises, to enable them to provide relevant and current data.
+Developer contributions will be therefore necessary to ensure adequate capacity is provided, and the recent permission on the Phase 2 site in Sherburn is addressing this through a Section 106 agreement. - 2.46 The capacity of Tadcaster Grammar School will also need to be closely monitored, as it is impacted on by preferences of families who live outside of the District. - 2.47 The planning application for the Olympia Park Strategic Development Site is addressing education needs through negotiation of a Section 106 agreement.
+An application elsewhere in Barlby is also contributing to school places through S106. - 2.48 It is likely that the amount of developer contributions gathered through S106 and/or CIL will not be sufficient to deliver the necessary expansion in local schools capacity.
+As such, NYCC would need to supplement this by prioritising capital for additional school places (either at existing sites where appropriate or new sites). - 2.49 The Education Authority is being kept involved in development proposals and masterplanning exercises, to enable them to provide relevant and current data.